Diagnostics Metrics Colored Image

-Diagnostic Metrics; Make Recruitment Quality Systems Impactful
+Diagnostic Metrics; Making Recruitment Quality Systems Impactful

-In the world of quality systems, two primary types of metrics are used to measure performance within business processes; performance metrics and diagnostic metrics.Performance Metrics measure end-of-process outcomes.
+Performance Metrics measure end-of-process outcomes.
 The two most used in the recruiting world are Cost per Hire and Fill Cycle Time.

-Diagnostic Metrics, on the other hand, provide data illustrating where the enterprise is failing in the execution of specific process transactions.
+Diagnostic Metricson the other hand, provide data illustrating where the enterprise is failing in the execution of specific process transactions.

-Quality systems must leverage diagnostic metrics to deliver the data required to either benchmark, or monitor changes in the effective performance of specific recruiting transactions.
+Quality systems must leverage diagnostic metrics to deliver the data required to either benchmark or monitor changes in the effective performance of specific recruiting transactions.
 Without this data, recruitment quality systems will not be positioned to identify opportunities to achieve optimal value from continuous improvement initiatives.

 Diagnostic metrics tell you where your process is failing.